Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Evaluation

 In this study, we perform experiments using the dynamic backdoor technique to investigate the impact of different values of $\alpha$ and $\gamma$ on the clean/backdoor trade-off and trigger intensity, respectively.
 We vary $\alpha$ in the range of 0.5 to 0.9 and $\gamma$ in the range of 0.01 to 0.1, excluding $\alpha < 0.5$ due to its impracticality in real-world scenarios where assigning more weight to the backdoor than the clean task is unrealistic.
 We aim to maximize clean accuracy and achieve a high \ac{ASR} by selecting epochs with higher values.
 It should be noted that the measurement accuracy across different epochs may introduce a larger standard error in the results.

 The experimental results presented in~\autoref{fig:dynamic_combined} demonstrate the effectiveness of our dynamic attack strategy.
-We achieve 100\% \ac{ASR} for all tested settings on the N-MNIST dataset while maintaining a clean high accuracy.
+We achieve 100\% \ac{ASR} for all tested settings for the N-MNIST dataset while maintaining a clean, high accuracy.
 Particularly, when $\gamma$ is small, no degradation in clean accuracy is observed.
 However, as $\gamma$ increases, there is a noticeable decline in clean accuracy, as shown in~\autoref{fig:dynamic_combined} and other datasets.

-For the more complex DVS128 Gesture dataset, depicted in~\autoref{fig:dynamic_combined}, we achieve a minimum of 95\% \ac{ASR} (excluding $\alpha = 0.9$).
+For the more complex DVS128-Gesture dataset, depicted in~\autoref{fig:dynamic_combined}, we achieve a minimum of 95\% \ac{ASR} (excluding $\alpha = 0.9$).
 However, we observe a slight degradation in clean accuracy when $\alpha$ is set to 0.5 or when $\gamma$ is large.
 The reduction in ASR is most significant with $\alpha = 0.9$ and $\gamma = 0.01$ since it prioritizes the main task and triggers stealthiness.
-Moreover, as $\alpha$ increases, the drop in accuracy becomes less pronounced, thereby reducing the impact of $\gamma$.
+Moreover, as $\alpha$ increases, the drop in accuracy becomes less pronounced, reducing the impact of $\gamma$.

 We observe lower performance in the case of CIFAR10-DVS (\autoref{fig:dynamic_combined}).
 Here, $\gamma$ plays a critical role in \ac{ASR} and clean accuracy.
 The trigger became more visible with increasing $\gamma$, resulting in higher \ac{ASR} and reduced clean accuracy.
 Conversely, we observe the opposite behavior when the trigger is nearly invisible ($\gamma = 0.01$).
-Similar to the DVS128 Gesture dataset, setting $\alpha = 0.9$ and $\gamma = 0.01$ reduces the \ac{ASR}.
+Similar to the DVS128-Gesture dataset, setting $\alpha = 0.9$ and $\gamma = 0.01$ reduces \ac{ASR}.
 A clear trend is evident in this plot, where increasing $\alpha$ leads to a reduction in \ac{ASR} while achieving higher clean accuracy.
+It is important to note that the baseline accuracy for CIFAR10-DVS is not as high as in the other datasets, which leads to more misclassification.
+This also incurs a more severe degradation of the clean accuracy after the attack.